nngrz/github-ai-bot/README.md

 ✅ Java Code Analysis – Specialized for all programming language projects.

 ✅ Customizable AI Model – Uses DeepSeek or any other AI model for analysis.

 ## Java Bot

 This is a Spring Boot Application.

+### How to Run Locally

-### Requirements
+#### Requirements

 Make sure that you have installed locally:
 - Java 17+
 - Maven 3.9+
-- Google Cloud SDK (`gcloud` CLI) configured with your project

-### How to Run Locally
+#### Steps to Run the Application

 1. **Build the project:**
     ```